mesgjs/poly-transport/arch/test-plan.md

 - ✓ Fall back to default reader
 - ✓ Ring buffer with BYOB

+#### Ring-backed views: pin registry + targeted reclaim migration

+These tests cover input-ring-only pinning and targeted migration semantics as defined in [`arch/requirements.md`](requirements.md:165).

+- ✓ Pin handle captures `{ epoch, start, length }` and provides explicit `release()`
+- ✓ Pin overlap detection works for:
+	- non-wrapped pins
+	- wrapped pins (treated as two windows)
+	- reclaim ranges that also wrap
+- ✓ Targeted reclaim: when reclaiming a range, only overlapping pins are migrated
+- ✓ Non-overlapping pins are not touched
+- ✓ After migration, the associated `VirtualBuffer` transparently references pool-managed buffers
+- ✓ After migration, pin is released and removed from the ring registry
+- ✓ Epoch/cycle prevents false overlap when indices repeat across wrap-around reuse
+- ✓ Failure propagation: if a pin holder cannot migrate/release and rejects, the reclaim operation fails and the owning transport/reader treats it as fatal (shutdown)

 **Test Count**: ~30 tests

 ### 3. Flow Control Tests ([`test/unit/flow-control.test.js`](../test/unit/flow-control.test.js))

+**Status**: Implemented (Phase 1.3) with unit coverage for credit blocking, duplicate-ACK detection, and range-based ACK generation.

 #### Credit Management
 - ✓ Initialize credits from remote buffer size